 The Argyll & Sutherland Highlanders boasts a long and distinguished history dating back to the late 18th century.
 It was the original 'Thin Red Line' - the name given after its decisive action in the Crimean War which saw the soldiers hailed as the essence of British heroism.

-One of six Scottish line infantry regiments, the Argyll and Sutherland Highlanders was formed by the amalgamation of the 91st and 93rd regiments of foot.
-It would go on to serve overseas in South Africa, Ceylon and Hong Kong.
+- It was one of six Scottish line infantry regiments and formed when the 91st and 93rd Regiments of Foot were merged.
+It served in South Africa, Ceylon and Hong Kong.

-The 91st Regiment of Foot was raised in 1793 by John Campbell, 5th Duke of Argyll.
-It was later garrisoned in South Africa after capturing the Cape of Good Hope from the Dutch and later served in the Zulu War.
-It also saw active service in the Peninsular War.
+- The 91st Regiment of Foot was raised in 1793 by John Campbell, 5th Duke of Argyll.
+Later based in South Africa after capturing the Cape of Good Hope from the Dutch, it also served in the Zulu and Peninsular wars.

-In 1871 it served as the Guard of Honour at the wedding of Princess Louise, the fourth daughter of Queen Victoria, to John Campbell, Marques of Lorne and the Duke of Argyll’s heir.
-In recognition of this, the regiment was retitled Princess Louise’s Argyllshire Highlanders.
+- In 1871 it served as Guard of Honour at the wedding of Princess Louise, fourth daughter of Queen Victoria, to John Campbell, Marques of Lorne and the Duke of Argyll's heir.
+The regiment was renamed Princess Louise's Argyllshire Highlanders.

-The 93rd Regiment of Foot was raised in 1799 by Major-General William Wemyss for the Countess of Sutherland.
-The regiment would later serve in North America in a failed attempt to capture New Orleans.
+- The 93rd Regiment of Foot was raised in 1799 by Major-General William Wemyss for the Countess of Sutherland, and served in North America in a failed attempt to capture New Orleans.